ivanpersan/react-flow-testdebug-template/README.md

 Flow is configured to not check node_modules folder.

-It's great to init a new project without create-react-app installing.
+It's great to init a new project without create-react-app and flow installation.
 You only have to restore npm packages and update whatever you want later.

 ![Alt text](readme/debugging.jpg?raw=true "Title")